fitabigail/family-quiz/README.md

 *  The program starts with a welcome message and asks them to choose if want to see the quiz rules
 *  The user has the option to see the rules by typing 'yes' or to start the game by typing 'no'
 *  If the user type other than the words 'yes' or 'no' will get a message with an Invalid answer
-*  When the user starts the quiz he will be asked answer to each question by typing True/False
+*  When the user starts the quiz he will be asked  the answer to each question by typing True/False
 *  After each question, the user can see if the answer is correct, and his score
 *  If the user is typing anything else than letters True/False will get a message of Invalid answer
 *  When the user answered all the quiz questions he will get a message of Congratulation and his final score